 Brendan Benson is in an odd spot.
 The 38-year-old Detroit-raised, Nashville-based songwriter caught a taste of mainstream stardom in supergroup The Raconteurs, but generally remained in bandmate Jack White's considerable shadow, even though Benson co-wrote most of the songs.
 His own solo catalog is similarly underrated, an impressive collection crammed with countless pop hooks.
-With a newly released solo record, My Old, Familiar Friend, and two sold-out shows at Schubas on Aug.
-20, Benson spoke to The A.V.
+With a newly released solo record, My Old, Familiar Friend, and a show on Tuesday, Nov.
+17, at First Avenue with opener Cory Chisel, Benson spoke to The A.V.
 Club about his seemingly frustrating status and his garden.

 The A.V.
 Club: You brought in a band for the newest record, The Features.
 Were you worn out from doing albums by yourself?

 Brendan Benson: That’s exactly right.
 I couldn’t bear the thought of making another fucking record like that.
 Writing it, engineering it, producing it, performing it—and after having made two records with The Raconteurs, which was such a pleasure because there were four of us.
 It didn’t all come down to me or any one of us.
 You share the burden and the glory—that’s the way it was meant to be.
 I never wanted to be a solo artist; I just kinda turned out that way.